openvinotoolkit/openvino/docs/ops/movement/Pad_1.md

 **Short description**: *Pad* operation extends an input tensor on edges.
 The amount and value of padded elements are defined by inputs and attributes.

-**Detailed Description**

-The attributes specify a number of elements to add along each axis and a rule by which new element values are generated: for example, whether they are filled with a given constant or generated based on the input tensor content.
+**Detailed Description**: The attributes specify a number of elements to add along each axis and a rule by which new element values are generated: for example, whether they are filled with a given constant or generated based on the input tensor content.

 The following examples illustrate how output tensor is generated for the *Pad* layer for a given input tensor:
 ```